pathtofile/Sealighter/docs/PARSING_DATA.md

 - thread_id
 - timestamp
 - trace_name

+If [Buffering](BUFFERING.md) is being used and events were buffered together, the header will contain an extra field `buffered_count` with the number of events that were seen in the `buffering_timout_seconds` period

 ## properties
 This is the meat of the event.
 Unique to every event type, and sometimes even events of the same event ID can have different properties.